How big is the band?

 As far as is necessary!
 The band is based in London, but we will happily travel to anywhere in the UK or beyond.

 How much do you charge?

-We will need to know a few details about your event before we can provide an accurate price quote, but as a rough guide it is unusual that we would be able to do anything for under £1000.
+We will need to know a few details about your event before we can provide an accurate price quote, but as a rough guide our prices normally start at around £1800 depending on band size and the location of the event.
 If your budget is below this figure, please feel free to get in touch anyway as we may be able to offer an alternative (such as a smaller band).
-We can generally offer discounted prices for ‘off-peak’ dates (Monday – Thursday, and / or quieter months, which are January, February, March and November).
 If you would like an accurate price quote, please fill in and submit an enquiry form.